SuminizZ/SuminizZ.github.io/_posts/papers/transformer/2023-06-15-transformer.md

 - Performs two multi-head attentions: one for self-attention, which operates on the target input sequences, and one for cross-attention, which connects the output of the first attention layer of the decoder with the encoded source sequences transferrred from the encoder.

-- Output of second attention layer is passed feed-forward layer
+- Output of second attention layer is then passed to feed-forward layer.

 - Residual connections around each of the sub-layers, followed by layer normalization.